-I burned through a thin stainless plate because I had my amperage set way too high—nothing teaches you faster than watching your carefully prepped joint turn into a mess.
-Like most welders, I quickly learned that getting a strong, clean bead isn’t just about striking an arc—it’s about dialing in the right balance of the five key welding parameters.
-Whether you’re running MIG on mild steel, TIG’ing thin stainless with filler rods, or stick welding heavy plate, things like voltage, amperage, travel speed, electrode angle, and arc length make or break the weld.
+I once burned right through a thin stainless plate because my amperage was set too high.
+Nothing teaches you faster than watching a carefully prepped joint turn into a mess.
+Getting a strong, clean bead requires more than just striking an arc.
+You need the right balance of the five key welding parameters.
+Whether you run MIG on mild steel, TIG thin stainless with filler rods, or stick weld heavy plate, your voltage, amperage, travel speed, electrode angle, and arc length control the outcome.

-A lot of beginners (and even seasoned fabricators) struggle with these settings, wondering why their bead looks weak, undercut, or full of spatter.
-Trust me—mastering these parameters is the difference between a weld that passes inspection and one that cracks under stress.
-In this guide, I’ll break down each of the five parameters in plain shop talk, so you can weld smarter, save material, and get the results you want every time.
+Many beginners and experienced fabricators struggle with these settings.
+They often wonder why their bead looks weak, undercut, or full of spatter.
+Mastering these parameters marks the difference between a weld that passes inspection and one that fails under stress.
+This guide breaks down each of the five parameters in plain shop talk to help you weld smarter and save material.

 Image by yeswelder